markteekman/time-tracking-dashboard/README.md

 ### Continued development

-- Nothing I can think of for now.
+- I could maybe add an extra grid view for tablet sizes, with the category cards two by two and the user card spanning three rows.

 ### Useful resources